Judson Laipply

 Judson Laipply (/ˈlaɪpli/ LYPE-lee; born March 22, 1976) is an American internet celebrity from Bucyrus, Ohio.
 He served as the state president of The Ohio Association of Student Councils from 1993 to 1994.
-He is best known for his performance in the Evolution of Dance viral video clip, which became one of the most famous YouTube videos ever.
+He is best known for his performance in the "Evolution of Dance" viral video clip, which became one of the most famous YouTube videos ever and was the most-viewed YouTube video over three time periods from May 2006 to October 2009.
 He has worked as a public speaker since 2000.
+For a brief 21 day period from June 12, 2006 to July 3, 2006, his YouTube channel was the most subscribed YouTube channel, which made him the first male individual channel to officially hold the honor.

 "Evolution of Dance"

 In 2003, Laipply originally performed "Evolution of Dance", at which time it consisted of 12 popular dance songs of the late 20th century.
-In the video, he is seen performing various dance moves on stage with a spot light pointing at him and sounds of audience cheering and clapping in the background.
-Four years later, he uploaded a video of the six-minute performance to YouTube.
-The clip received 70 million views in under 8 months.
+In the video which was later uploaded to YouTube on April 6, 2006, he is seen performing various dance moves on stage with a spot light pointing at him in under 8 minutes.
 At that time, it was rated on YouTube as: